codehsbooks/apjava/Programming-with-Karel/while-loops-in-karel.md

 > This is the correct answer!

-> Incorrect -..
-Make sure the conditional contains parenthesis ```()```
+> Very close!
+Double check the conditional -..
+It should have parenthesis ```()``` at the end.

-> Incorrect -..
-An if statement will only execute the step one time making Karel move once.
+> Super close!
+An if statement will only execute the step once, and Karel will only move once.

-> Incorrect -..
-A for loop is a possible solution for this exercise, but the parameters of this for loop are incorrect.
+> Almost!
+A for loop wont work for this exercise, because we don't know how large the world is.
+The parameters of the for loop are also incorrect.
 ---